 ARD (Accelerated Rehabilitative Disposition)

 Diversion is the act of changing the path of a case.
-Instead of being fully prosecuted by the District Attorney to trial, the criminal defense attorneys at The Zeiger Firm work to get the case diverted to an alternative program resulting in a withdraw of prosecution from the District Attorney.
+Instead of being fully prosecuted by the District Attorney to trial, the ARD lawyers at The Zeiger Firm work to get the case diverted to an alternative program resulting in a withdraw of prosecution from the District Attorney.
 Most diversion programs require the defendant has little to no previous contact with the criminal justice system.

 Another reason ARD is the best diversion program in Pennsylvania is because the program is available to people arrested for their first DUI (Driving Under the Influence).
 The vast majority of first time DUI cases carry a term of incarceration of 48 or 72 hours and a one year license suspension.
 In the ARD program, for DUI, there is no jail time, and a very short license suspension.